 - Filling ingredients: bacon, onions, spinach, ham, asparagus, mushrooms, etc

 - Preheat oven to 350-375 (see note at bottom)

-- Line the pie crust with the filling mixture and top with cheese.
-Pour batter over filling and grate additional cheese on top if desired.
+- Line the pie crust with the filling ingredients and top with cheese.
+Pour egg mixture over filling and grate additional cheese on top (if desired).

 - Bake at 350 for 50 min or 375 for 30-40 min.